Another COVID risk: Home health care workers who are not vaccinated

 J’s search for vaccinated home care workers has coincided with a recent surge in COVID cases in Georgia and nationally.

-The more contagious Delta variant of COVID-19 now makes up 83 percent of sequenced samples in the nation, the CDC’s director, Dr. Rochelle Walensky, said Tuesday.
+The more contagious Delta variant of COVID-19 now makes up 83% of sequenced samples in the nation, the CDC’s director, Dr. Rochelle Walensky, said Tuesday.

-“This is a dramatic increase, up from 50 percent for the week of July 3,” she said in a Senate committee hearing.
+“This is a dramatic increase, up from 50% for the week of July 3,” she said in a Senate committee hearing.

 Delta is more transmissible than any other variant identified so far.